nayanseth/sdn-loadbalancing/README.md

 # SDN Load Balancing

-**Goal**: To perform load balancing on any topology using SDN Controller i.e. Floodlight.
+**Goal**: To perform load balancing on any fat tree topology using SDN Controller i.e. Floodlight.

+*Note: The goal is to perform load balancing but at the same time ensure that the latency is minimum.
+We are using dijkstra's algorithm to find multiple paths of same length which enables us to reduce the search to a small region in the fat tree topology.*

 ## System Details